lklok66/ice/cs/demo/Ice/sl/bidir/README.txt

    > cd <Ice installation directory>\bin
    > policyserver 127.0.0.1 ..\config\PolicyResponse.xml

-4) From Visual Studio open the `bidir.Web.csproj' project from the bidir.Web directory and start the bidir Silverlight application using the "Debug > Start new instance" command.
+4) From Visual Studio open the `bidir.Web' and start the bidir Silverlight application using the "Debug > Start new instance" command.

 ==========================================================================
 Running the demo with .NET Compact Framework bidir server
 ==========================================================================

-1) Start the bidir server following the instructions in the demo\compact\bidir\README.txt file, before clicking the `Start Server' button update the port field to 4502
+1) Start the bidir server following the instructions in the demo\Ice\compact\bidir\README.txt file, before clicking the `Start Server' button update the port field to 4502

 2) In the bidir demo "Properties > Debug" select Out-of-browser